jow-/nlbwmon/README.md

 Each time the conntrack entries are polled, their counters are reset (zero-on-read).
 When a conntrack entry is destroyed, nlbwmon is notified by the kernel, and stats are collected from that entry before it is deleted.

+nlbwmon tracks traffic by IP Version (ipv4/ipv6), by IP Address, by MAC address, and by layer7 protocol (ie, port numbers).
+All tracking information is kept in the database.
+The default protocol file contains approximately 45 port definitions.
+The user can add/remove ports to this file as necessary.
+Any traffic that doesn't match a port definition is classified as 'Other'.

+*NOTE: If the user is not interested in layer7 protocol information, removing all protcools from the protocol file will classify all traffic into 'other', vastly reducing the database size.*

 ## Usage